Award-winning Mark Bruce Company returns to DanceEast to present a double bill of new work.

 SEE ALL WHAT'S ON

-Winter Let’s Dance!
+Let’s Dance!
 Holiday Club

 Let's Dance!
 Holiday Club returns this spring, providing a fun, energetic and imaginative way for young people to learn and express themselves through movement.